CEED/Laghos/README.md

 This can be followed by `make test` and `make install` to check and install the build respectively.
 See `make help` for additional options.

-## Building on GPU with the CUDA or RAJA versions of the miniapp
+## Building on GPU with the CUDA or the RAJA versions of the miniapp

 ### Environment setup
 ```sh